secretGeek/documentation/en/contributing/framework/semantic-versioning.md

 # Semantic Versioning

 Semantic versioning is all about releases, our continuous integration infrastructure uses [GitVersion]([https://gitversion.readthedocs.io](https://gitversion.readthedocs.io) to automatically version our releases [as per the configuration]([https://github.com/reactiveui/ReactiveUI/blob/develop/GitVersion.yml).

 For maintainer sanity, we version ReactiveUI and package as a pinned group - all packages in a release will always be the same version and only work with that version which makes it impossible for a consumer to run into situations where they use `reactiveui-core` at `7.1.0` but `reactiveui-xamforms` at `7.0.0`.
-Additionally all assemblies share the same [AssemblyInfo.cs](https://github.com/reactiveui/ReactiveUI/blob/develop/src/CommonAssemblyInfo.cs) which is updated just before compile time by the build infrastructure.
+Additionally all assemblies share the same [CommonAssemblyInfo.cs](https://github.com/reactiveui/ReactiveUI/blob/develop/src/CommonAssemblyInfo.cs) which is updated just before compile time by the build infrastructure.

 We have three different workflows which control how ReactiveUI is versioned.

 ## Development Builds

 ![Development suffix](/images/contributing/semver-develop.png)

 Builds from the `develop` branch have a suffix of `alpha` so that they are sorted higher than release builds which provides the team the ability to manually publish development builds to NuGet as pre-releases if they so desire.

-**Do not** [increment the build using commit messages](https://gitversion.readthedocs.io/en/latest/more-info/version-increments/) when merging units of change into the development branch as GitVersion is configured in [Continuous Deployment mode](https://gitversion.readthedocs.io/en/latest/reference/continuous-deployment/) which automatically increments the minor for you.
+**Do not** [increment the build using commit messages](https://gitversion.readthedocs.io/en/latest/more-info/version-increments/) when merging units of change into the development branch as GitVersion is configured in [Continuous Deployment mode](https://gitversion.readthedocs.io/en/latest/reference/continuous-deployment/) which automatically increments the version for you.

 ## Pull Request Builds

 ![Pull-request suffix](/images/contributing/semver-pull-request-into-develop.png)

 Builds from pull-requests have a suffix of `pullrequest$GitHubIssueNumber` and are not automatically published to NuGet or MyGet but the packages are available for download from AppVeyor which allows the team to test the unit of change without merging into `develop`.